vanalexgr/clinicalguidelines.io/PRIVACY_POLICY.md

 - You can choose not to grant optional permissions; some features may not work without them.

 ## Children’s Privacy
-Conduit is not directed to children under 13 (or the minimum age required in your jurisdiction).
+Clinical Guidelines is not directed to children under 13 (or the minimum age required in your jurisdiction).
 Do not use the app if you do not meet the applicable age requirements.

 ## Changes to This Policy
 We may update this policy to reflect improvements or legal requirements.
 Material changes will be reflected in the app bundle and version notes.